runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 ### Xencha Defiant

 Moderately sized, loosely organized tribe of Ael'xhal and xhal'fae that originated as a rebellion against the Xeres Empire.
-For 300 years, small tribes lived in the deep in the jungle, within the bounds of the empire, but not subject to it, sowing the seeds of its fall and liberation of the xhal peoples.
+For 300 years, small tribes lived in the deep in the southern Xuon jungle, within the bounds of the empire, but not subject to it, sowing the seeds of its fall and liberation of the xhal peoples.
 After the fall of the empire, some individuals kept to these ways, living within the jungle and subsisting on its bounty.
-The remenants of these groups still exist in the current day, living deep in the jungle and keeping many of the traditions of the original rebellion.
+The remenants of these groups still exist in the current day, living deep in the jungle and keeping many of the traditions of the original rebellion, although they have moved to more hospitable regions in the wake of the cataclysm.
-Despite their isolation and relatively aesetic living conditions, retain a fairly hight level of tech, at least to the degree that is feasible with no industrialization.
+Despite their isolation and relatively aesetic living conditions, retain a fairly high level of tech, at least to the degree that is feasible with no industrialization.

 One of the very few communities in which Ael'xhal and Xhal'fae live together in harmony.